Track your parcel here

 Your tracking number is usually waiting in the shipping confirmation email — the one that arrives a day or two after you place the order, with a subject line like "Your order has shipped."
 Look for a string of numbers and letters, usually 12–22 characters long.
 If you can't find the email, check your account on the retailer's website — most stores list it under "My Orders" or "Order History."
 Still nothing?
 Try searching your inbox for the carrier name.
 And here's the shortcut: connect your Gmail to Parcel Monitor and we'll find the tracking number for you before you even open the email.

-How do I identify which carrier is handling my US parcel?
+How do I identify which carrier is handling my package delivering within the US?

 You don't have to figure it out yourself.
 Paste any tracking number into Parcel Monitor and we read the format to identify the carrier automatically.
 This is especially handy for cross-border parcels coming into the US, where your AliExpress, Shein, or Temu order might travel with one carrier across the Pacific and another (usually USPS or a regional one) for the final mile to your door.
 We follow every handover, so the tracking stays continuous all the way through — no black holes between international and domestic legs.